 Red & White Old Maids Puzzle Quilt

 We shall visit today yet another quilt, from my family collection of quilts.
-This too is a quilt that was made by grt. grandma, Ann Elston Krout-Scearce.
+This too is a quilt that was made by Grt.
+Grandma Anne.
 This one has so much character, I hardly know where to begin.
 This one I especially like because it shows all manner of stitches, and varying skill levels.

 The quilt is 76 x 90 inches, and is in the, "Old Maids Puzzle", pattern, and is sewn by hand with a knife edge.
-Red and white quilts were very popular in the 1890's but also in the1920's & 30's.
+Red and white quilts were very popular in the 1890's but also in the early 1900's.
 I believe this one was made about the same time as her other quilts, for it too was machine sewn and hand quilted.
-I think it too was sewn on the new singer treadle sewing machine she purchased in 1924.
+I just wish I knew for certain its age.
 The skill of the machine sewer remains as good as the other quilts in my collection that belonged to her.
-I think she used this quilt to teach others to quilt, be it students from the high school or a ladies sewing club, of which she was a member.
+I think she used this quilt to teach others to quilt, be it students from her daughter Caroline's high school or a ladies sewing club, of which she was a member.

 There are a minimum of five different sewers stitches used on this quilt.
 The best being 8 to 9 stitches to the inch on a 1 inch grid, some others being as little as 4 stitches per inch and their grids all over the place.